 Who am I?
 Good one, right?
 Let’s narrow it down a bit.
 Which role am I playing as I am making that decision?
-We all wear multiple hats, and sometimes we are not conscious who we are, or who we should be in the moment we decide.
+We all wear multiple hats, and sometimes we are not conscious who we are, or “which one of me” I should be in the moment I decide.
 Most of the time it is not that simple anyway.

 Am I making this decision as an immigrant, a local, an academic, an auntie, a LGBT person, a taxpayer, a neighbour, a department head, a person on a zero hours contract, a parent, a tech guy, a person of faith, a lover, a Manchester City fan, an XYZ investor, a member of a particular political party, an XYZ survivor etc etc. – all these examples of different roles people play or ways they think of themselves, and one can be most of these things at the same time.

 For some decisions, it doesn’t matter.
 For some it does – and when it does, it is usually very crucial to our identity at that time.
 And sometimes our many different role identities can be in conflict, they can pull in different directions for a particular decision.
 Or one might be strong that is called forth in another area of our lives but is not really meant to be that loud where you are right now.